ineshbose/boyd_bot_messenger/README.md

 ## 🙌 Contributions & Thanks

-Contributions are more than welcome in any form! 😄<br />
+Contributions are more than welcome in any form, they are all allowed under the [MIT License](https://github.com/ineshbose/boyd_bot_messenger/blob/master/LICENSE)! 😄<br />

 ### Issues & Enhancements